Synthetic Geology: Structural Geology Meets Deep Learning: Results

 \subsection{Unconditional Generation of Earth Models}

-In our first set of experiments, we show that a flow matching model trained with suitable synthetic data in a continuously embedded space can generate realistic Earth models.
+In our first set of experiments, we show that a flow matching model trained with suitable synthetic data in a continuously embedded space can generate realistic earth models.
 Unconditional generation is carried out using the learned velocity flow field and a numerical ODE solver \cite{torchdiffeq}.
-After integration, the resulting sample is decoded into the categorical space.
-Figure~\ref{fig:unconditioned-samples} highlights three example models produced with this approach.
+After integration, the resulting sample is decoded into the categorical space, as formulated in \eqref{eq:decoder}, giving 3D categorical samples as shown in Figure~\ref{fig:unconditioned-samples}.

-These models are diverse and include different topography, layer thickness, layer geometry, as well as dykes and intrusions.
-Such samples can support data generation \cite{wellmann2015PynoddyExperimentalPlatform} for various applications as discussed in \cite{woollam2021seisbenchtoolboxmachine, Bednar2006SEGAM} as well as for training other machine learning tasks such as geological segmentation and mapping \cite{julka2023knowledgedistillationsegmentsam}, or classification \cite{Zhang2018GeoSeg}.
+These models are diverse, encompassing variations in topography, layer thickness and geometry, as well as dy{i}kes and intrusions.
+Such samples can support data generation for applications like seismic simulation \cite{woollam2021seisbenchtoolboxmachine}, geological segmentation and mapping \cite{julka2023knowledgedistillationsegmentsam}, and classification \cite{Zhang2018GeoSeg}.